RationAI/mammaprint/README.md

 ---

 ## **Contribution**
-The following implementations were developed by **Oliver Rainoch** as part of this thesis:
+The following implementations were developed and adjusted by **Oliver Rainoch** as part of this thesis:

 ### **Model Implementations**
 - **Multiple Instance Learning (MIL) Models**: